JuliuszZiomek/juliuszziomek.github.io/_pages/bo.md

 $$ \max_{x \in \mathcal{X}} f(x) $$

-where $\mathcal{X}$ is some set of "allowed" inputs to the function $f()$.
-However, contrary to standard optimisation techniques, BO can optimise function $f()$ without having to know anything about it!
-We only assume we can query the function $f()$ at a selected point $x$, but we are only allowed a limited number of queries, as they are very costly and/or time-consuming.
+where $\mathcal{X}$ is some set of "allowed" inputs to the function $f(\cdot)$.
+However, contrary to standard optimisation techniques, BO can optimise function $f(\cdot)$ without having to know anything about it!
+We only assume we can query the function $f(\cdot)$ at a selected point $x$, but we are only allowed a limited number of queries, as they are very costly and/or time-consuming.
 This problem setup, called _black-box optimisation_, is very difficult, but at the same time, ubiquitous, as we will show below.

 Why do we need BO?